MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/replace-IDs-tracked-changes.md

 # required metadata

 title: Replace user IDs associated with tracked content changes
-description: This topic describes how to replace user IDs that are associated with tracked content changes in Microsoft Dynamics 365 Commerce site builder.
+description: This article describes how to replace user IDs that are associated with tracked content changes in Microsoft Dynamics 365 Commerce site builder.
 author: BrianShook
 ms.date: 04/20/2020
 ms.topic: article